iimanii/mongoman/README.md

 #### Keys
 Mongoman uses keys to load and save objects, keys are composed of the mongo _id field plus any **final** field defined in the object

-Usage of keys is implicit within mongoman framework and is just mentioned here for clarity
+Usage of keys is implicit within mongoman and is just mentioned here for clarity

 #### Working with nested objects
 Mongoman allows the usage of nested Base classes